YasserAderghal/hadoop_cluster/README.md

-Format the filesystem:
+Format the file system "this command should be run on master node only":

 ```
 $ hdfs namenode -format
 ```

-Start NameNode daemon and DataNode daemon:
+Start hadoop DFS daemons ,the NameNode and DataNode "this command should be run on master node only":

 ```
 $ start-dfs.sh